gbif/portal-feedback/README.md

 See all notifications here:
 https://github.com/notifications

-and ask to be notified by using the eye in the top here: https://github.com/gbif/portal-feedback
+And ask to be notified by using the eye in the top here: https://github.com/gbif/portal-feedback

 [see screenshot](https://gbif.box.com/s/wn685mdaxul687qo9d7x8gh4oiz4f78u)

+## Searching
+You can filter for labels with the usual interface, and you can also exclude labels, for example to see [all searches that aren't tagged API or backbone](https://github.com/gbif/portal-feedback/issues?page=3&q=is%3Aopen+is%3Aissue+-label%3Aapi+-label%3Abackbone+-label%3Aportal+-label%3Apending&utf8=%E2%9C%93).

 ## What will show on the site
 Issues that are labeled `content` and do not have a `Under review` label will be visible on the site on the page the issue was created.
 The fbitem[hash] refers to the url.